WeCanCodeIT/columbus-2017-fall/week3/README.md

 ### Topics
 - Students will be able to understand the Java Control Framework
-- Students will be able to create and manipulate a Map
+- Students will be able to create and manipulate a Map using methods of the Map class

 ### Class Preparation